Election Commission

 A run for office begins with picking up an official petition to have your name placed on the ballot.
 This is available at the Election Commission.
 You will need to find registered voters within the district you plan to run to sign the petition to get your name on the ballot.

 Different positions may have different qualifications such as a minimum age or a certain type of education and have a requirement to obtain different numbers of signatures.
 The Election Commission can provide you with a list of these requirements.
-Petitions for the August Ballot become available in February and the absolute deadline to return a petition to the Election Commission Office is NOT LATER THAN NOON on April 7, 2022.
+Petitions for the August Ballot become available on February 5th and the absolute deadline to return a petition to the Election Commission Office is NOT LATER THAN NOON on April 4, 2024.

 How to Vote